hungn2k/DA_SOICT/README.md

 ---

 1. Dowload weight
    The weights file includes models for detection, tracking, classification, and image preprocessing.
-You can download it from [link](https://husteduvn-my.sharepoint.com/:u:/g/personal/quan_dm210710_sis_hust_edu_vn/EY61etcJ69FEijQjLr25jfoBxG9pj5yavCJgDTbO7U6Yww?e=hn5mbh)
+You can download it from [link](https://husteduvn-my.sharepoint.com/:u:/g/personal/quan_dm210710_sis_hust_edu_vn/EY61etcJ69FEijQjLr25jfoBxG9pj5yavCJgDTbO7U6Yww?e=hn5mbh) and put it in the folder 'weight' at the root of the project

 2. Run the demo application